-US services sector expands for fifth straight month in Oct.
+Services sector expands for fifth straight month

 The Institute for Supply Management reported Wednesday that its index of services activity ticked down to a reading of 56.6 last month, from September’s reading of 57.8.
 Any reading above 50 signifies expansion in services industries such as restaurants, department stores and delivery companies.

-The index registered sharp contractions in April and May as shutdowns aimed at containing the virus closed many businesses and put millions of Americans out of work.
+The index registered sharp contractions in April and May as shutdowns aimed at containing the coronavirus closed many businesses and put millions of Americans out of work.
 But starting in June, the index began to rise again and is just below its February level of 57.3.

+Business activity and new orders continued to expand in October, albeit at a slightly slower clip.
+The index measuring employment also grew more slowly.
+The gauge for prices continued to rise with a large number of commodities in short supply, including cleaning products and personal protective equipment.

+Sixteen of the 18 service sector categories reported growth in October, with just arts, entertainment and recreation and public administration reporting contraction.